Localization theorems in topological Hochschild homology and topological cyclic homology: The general localization theorem

-In this section, we discuss a general method for producing localization cofiber sequences in $THH$.
-The basic strategy takes advantage of the fact that $THH$ preserves (co)fiber sequences in the bimodule variable: We apply the Dennis-Waldhausen Morita argument to identify $THH$ of a spectral category with $THH$ of another spectral category with coefficients in a bimodule.
-We obtain all of our localization fiber sequences by reinterpreting sequences of $THH$ of spectral categories
+In this section, we discuss a general theorem that produces localization cofibration sequences in $THH$.
+The basic strategy takes advantage of the fact that $THH$ preserves (co)fibration sequences in the bimodule variable: We apply the Dennis-Waldhausen Morita argument to identify $THH$ of a small spectral category with $THH$ of another small spectral category with coefficients in a bimodule; see Lemma~\ref{lemldoesa} below.
+Roughly, we then obtain our localization cofibration sequences by reinterpreting sequences of $THH$ of small spectral categories